tambien/SoundInSpace/modules/process_music.md

-Process-based music lends itself well to interaction because rules can be coded and then realized through software.
+Process-based music lends itself well to interaction and programming because rules can be coded and then realized through software.
 Consistent systems are also important for creating understandable listener interaction.

 Here's a few techniques drawn from 20th century music which can potentially be applied to Interactive Music.